mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 To delete a listener just click on the delete action.

 :::warning
-Be aware that any Endpoint **only exposed by** the Listener you want to delete, will be deleted too.
+Be aware that Endpoints that are **only exposed by** the Listener you are deleting, will be deleted as well.
 :::

 ![delete-listener](img/listeners/delete-listener.png)